 Objects in the vehicle should be stored in ways that guarantee they won’t fly out and hit you in the event of a car accident.
 There shouldn’t be loose objects on the dashboard or in an open glove compartment.
 Large objects should be secured in the trunk or securely behind seats.

 One way to ensure that all these elements are as they should be is to get your vehicle serviced regularly.
 You can also inspect parts of the vehicle and its contents before driving anywhere.
 Doing that helps to ensure your safety.
-If you are in a car accident, these precautions will help, but it will still be good to seek out medical and legal advice for any personal injuries suffered.

 Source: VdriveUSA, “How to Survive a Car Crash” Sep.
 11, 2014